Hidetaka Nishiyama: Later life

 In May 2000, Nishiyama was honored when the Nishiyama Cup was held in Moscow, the first official karate event conducted in Russia since the end of the Soviet Union.
 On November 3, 2000, the Emperor of Japan awarded the Order of the Sacred Treasure, 4th Class (Gold Rays with Rosette), to him in a ceremony on the grounds of the Tokyo Imperial Palace.
 Nishiyama was one of only 11 recipients of the award from outside Japan in that year.

 During the first Traditional Karate World Cup, in October 2001, Poland honored Nishiyama with the Officer's Cross of the Order of Merit of the Republic of Poland.
 The award was presented by the President of Poland, Aleksander Kwaśniewski.
 On November 1, 2003, the International San Ten Karate Association (ISKA) awarded Nishiyama the rank of 10th dan.
 The ISKA reported that "Master Nishiyama at first tried to turn aside the honor, but was moved by the heartfelt affection of the ISKA leadership."
 The calligraphy for the certificate was executed by Eri Takase.

-Nishiyama died on November 7, 2008, in Los Angeles, following a long battle with lung cancer.
+Nishiyama died of lung cancer on November 7, 2008, in Los Angeles, following a long illness.
 His funeral was held on November 30 at the Hompa Hongwanji Buddhist Temple in Los Angeles, with over 500 people in attendance.
 He was survived by his wife, Yohko, and their three daughters: Yumi, Amy, and Nami.

 On October 10, 2009, the ITKF posthumously awarded the rank of 10th dan to Nishiyama; his daughter Nami accepted the honor on his behalf.
 ITKF Chairman Richard Jorgensen recalled, "[Nishiyama] always said he never wanted to achieve the level of 10th Dan because he believed to do so and acquire the highest rank meant that his learning and his life would be over ... he would never accept the rank while he lived."